grafana/pyroscope/docs/sources/reference-pyroscope-architecture/hash-ring/index.md

 Features that are built using the hash ring:

 - **Service discovery**: Instances can discover each other looking up who is registered in the ring.
-- **Heartbeating**: Instances periodically send an heartbeat to the ring to signal they're up and running.
-An instance is considered unhealthy if misses the heartbeat for some period of time.
+- **Heartbeats**: Instances periodically send a heartbeat to the ring to signal they're up and running.
+An instance is considered unhealthy if it misses the heartbeat for some period of time.